exercism/v3/docs/concept-exercises.md

 ### `.meta/config.json`

-This file contains meta information on the exercise, which currently only includes the exercise's contributors.
+This file contains meta information on the exercise, which currently includes the exercise's contributors, and (optionally) language version requirements.

 See the C# floating-point-numbers exercise's [config.json file][csharp-docs-config.json] for an example.